 Distribution waterfalls define the economic relationship between the equity participants involved in an investment.
 In private equity transactions this generally focuses on the relationship between the general partner (“GP”) and limited partners (“LP”).
 If these terms are unfamiliar to you, think of the general partner as the private equity fund, and the limited partners as all of the investors participating in the fund.
 In this context, the purpose of a distribution waterfall is to prioritize the distribution of cash flows between the investors and private equity fund managers.
+Note: Excel file available for download at the bottom of this post.

 I believe the easiest way to grasp this concept is to focus on the acquisition and sale of one business.
 This limits the exercise to two cash flows, the capital invested to make the acquisition, and the transaction proceeds received at exit (when the business is sold).
 In this process, the limited partners would provide the capital to make the acquisition, and the general partner would identify the target company, work towards an acquisition, manage the investment over a three to seven year period, and finally identify a buyer.
 Upon a successful exit (sale of the business), the GP would earn a carried interest (share of the proceeds) for their efforts.